-These events and activities are expected generate significant local employment in the areas of hospitality (eg. events and functions), equestrian (eg. riding school), landscape and building maintenance.
-Opportunities will also exist with TAFE in training for hospitality, training and equestrian activities.
+These events and activities would also be expected to generate significant local employment in the areas of hospitality (eg. events and functions), equestrian training and support services (eg. riding school), landscape and building maintenance.
+Opportunities will also exist with TAFE in training for hospitality and equestrian activities.